UgohDiegoKC/workflow-test/README.md

 - The build workflow will tag images based on branch and commit SHA
 - Images are pushed to: `workflowtest.azurecr.io/workflow-test-app:<tag>`
 - The build workflow uses Docker Buildx for advanced caching
-- The deployment workflow creates infrastructure resources in the correct order to prevent RBAC propagation issues:
+- The deployment workflow uses the Service Principal from `AZURE_CREDENTIALS` for ACR authentication
-  1. Managed Identity is created first
-  2. Role Assignment is created and waits for identity
-  3. Container App is created and waits for role assignment
+- The SPN's client ID and secret are securely extracted from the GitHub secret and passed to the Bicep template
+- The Service Principal must have the `AcrPull` role on the ACR (configured at subscription level)
 - Container App is configured for **internal VNet access only** - it cannot be accessed from the public internet
 - To access the Container App, you need to be connected to the VNet via:
   - A VM in the same VNet